-You have got the brand new Paloalto firewall installed, and you wanted to know how you can set up an IPsec tunnel between branches using Paloalto firewall.
-If I were to configure an IPSec tunnel for the first time, I would configure them on my lab before I configure it in the production.
+You have got the brand new Paloalto firewall installed, and you wanted to know how you can set up an IPsec tunnel between branches using the Paloalto firewall.
+If I were to configure an IPSec tunnel for the first time, I would configure them in my lab before I configure it in the production.
 That way, I would be well prepared before I implement them in the production.

-The great thing about the Paloalto firewall is that you can spin up its VM appliance in any of the hypervisors and it supports most of the features for you to get started, there are some features may not work well with unlicensed version.
+The great thing about the Paloalto firewall is that you can spin up its VM appliance in any of the hypervisors and it supports most of the features for you to get started, there are some features that may not work well with an unlicensed version.
 Still, for the lab purpose, you should be good to go.

-In the last blog, I covered how you can set up IPsec tunnels between the opensource firewall Pfsense, which works well for small enterprises.
-However Paloalto firewall is the next-gen commercial firewall, and if you are planning to work with Paloalto firewall, you should know how to set up an IPsec VPN with it.
+In the last blog, I covered how you can set up IPsec tunnels between the open-source firewall Pfsense, which works well for small enterprises.
+However Paloalto firewall is the next-gen commercial firewall, and if you are planning to work with the Paloalto firewall, you should know how to set up an IPsec VPN with it.

 What are the objectives of this lab?